filbabic/filbabic/README.md

 Fun:
 - 🤓🕹️ My hobbies are all the nerdy stuff - DnD, Video Games, MTG, board gaming.
 - 🧗 I'm extremely enthusiastic about climbing (lead & boulder), indoors and outdoors.
+- 🥊 I've also been doing Muay Thai kickbox.
 - 🐶🐱 I have two cats and a dog!
 So tons of fur around my house. 😴